Microturbine: Design

-Full-size gas turbines often use ball bearings.

-The 1000 C temperatures and high speeds of microturbines make oil lubrication and ball bearings impractical; they require air bearings or possibly magnetic bearings.

-They may be designed with foil bearings and air-cooling operating without lubricating oil, coolants or other hazardous materials.
+Full-size gas turbines often use ball bearings; however, the 1000 C temperatures and high speeds of microturbines make oil lubrication and ball bearings impractical—they require air bearings or possibly magnetic bearings.
+They may be designed with foil bearings and air-cooling operating without lubricating oil, coolants, or other hazardous materials.

 To maximize part-load efficiency, multiple turbines can be started or stopped as needed in an integrated system.

-Reciprocating engines can react quickly to power requirement changes while microturbines lose more efficiency at low power levels.

-They can have a higher power-to-weight ratio than piston engines, low emissions and few, or just one, moving part.

-Reciprocating engines can be more efficient, be cheaper overall and typically use simple journal bearings lubricated by motor oil.
+Reciprocating engines can react quickly to power-requirement changes while microturbines lose more efficiency at low power levels.
+They can have a higher power-to-weight ratio than piston engines, low emissions, and as little as one moving part.
+Reciprocating engines can be more efficient and cheaper overall, and typically use simple journal bearings lubricated by motor oil.

 Microturbines can be used for cogeneration and distributed generation as turbo alternators or turbogenerators, or to power hybrid electric vehicles.

-The majority of the waste heat is contained in the relatively high temperature exhaust making it simpler to capture, while reciprocating engines waste heat is split between its exhaust and cooling system.

-Exhaust heat can be used for water heating, space heating, drying processes or absorption chillers, which create cold for air conditioning from heat energy instead of electric energy.
+The majority of the waste heat is contained in the relatively high-temperature exhaust, making it simpler to capture, while a reciprocating engine's waste heat is split between its exhaust and cooling system.
+Exhaust heat can be used for water heating, space heating, drying processes, or absorption chillers, which create cold for air conditioning from heat energy instead of electric energy.

 Efficiency

-Microturbines have around 15% efficiencies without a recuperator, 20 to 30% with one and they can reach 85% combined thermal-electrical efficiency in cogeneration.

-The recuperated Niigata Power Systems 300 kW RGT3R thermal efficiency reaches 32.5% while the 360 kW non recuperated RGT3C is at 16.3%.
+Microturbines have around 15% efficiencies without a recuperator, or 20–30% with one, and they can reach 85% combined thermal-electrical efficiency in cogeneration.
+The recuperated Niigata Power Systems 300 kW RGT3R thermal efficiency reaches 32.5%, while the 360 kW non recuperated RGT3C is at 16.3%.
 Capstone Turbine claims a 33% LHV Electrical Efficiency for its 200 kW C200S.

 In 1988, the NEDO started the Ceramic Gas Turbine project within the Japanese New Sunshine Project: in 1999 the recuperated twin-shaft 311.6 kW Kawasaki Heavy Industries CGT302 achieved a 42.1% efficiency and a 1350 C turbine inlet temperature.
 In October 2010, Capstone was awarded by the US Department of Energy the design of a two-stage intercooled microturbine derived from its current 200 kW and 65 kW engines for a 370 kW turbine targeting a 42% electrical efficiency.
 Researchers from the Lappeenranta University of Technology designed a 400 kW intercooled and recuperated two-shaft microturbine with an efficiency of 40.2%, resulting in the formation of Aurelia Technologies LLC and the ultimate commercialization of the A400 small gas turbine.

 Market

-Forecast international predicts a 51.4% market share for Capstone Turbine by unit production from 2008 to 2032, followed by Bladon Jets with 19.4%, MTT with 13.6%, FlexEnergy with 10.9% and Ansaldo Energia with 4.5%.
+Forecast international predicts a 51.4% market share for Capstone Turbine by unit production from 2008 to 2032, followed by Bladon Jets with 19.4%, MTT with 13.6%, FlexEnergy with 10.9%, and Ansaldo Energia with 4.5%.